duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 * The *acquisition containers* are multiple Docker containers, each being responsible for acquiring the raw data from a single robot (watchtower or Duckiebot), processing it (rectifying, April tag pose extraction, odometry calculation), and packaging the processed data as new topics on the Graph optimization ROS Master.

     Using separate containers allow us to scale the system to an almost infinite amount of robots and watchtowers (simply run as many nodes as necessary on a docker swarm).
-In this demo we will run the acquisition containers for watchtowers on the towers themselves as this reduces the network delays in the system.
-The acquistion containers for Duckiebots, however, will be exectued on a laptop such that the Duckiebot's computational resources are available for other processes.
+In this demo, we will run the acquisition containers for watchtowers on the towers themselves as this reduces the network delays in the system.
+The acquisition containers for Duckiebots, however, will be executed on a laptop such that the Duckiebot's computational resources are available for other processes.

 * The *Graph optimizer* container aggregates all the AprilTag and odometry information, builds a pose graph out of it, and optimizes this graph.
 Then it publishes global pose information for all AprilTags and cameras in the system, which includes the positions of Duckiebots, watchtowers, traffic signs, and ground tags.